Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: A Bayesian Framework to Context Trees

 In this subsection, we complete our Bayesian framework by specifying the prior distribution for $\tau$.
 We consider a prior proportional to some context-tree function $F: \mathcal{T}_L \rightarrow [0, \infty)$, that is, for $\tau \in \mathcal{T}_L$,

-Note that, under this setup, it is not necessary to know the explicit form of the distribution $\pi_F$ on $\mathcal{T}_L$, it suffices to specify the context-tree function $F$, or, in other words, the weight assigned to each context.
-Therefore, our complete Bayesian model is fully described by the choice of the maximal depth $L$, the Dirichlet hyper-parameter $\alpha$, and the context-tree function $F$.
-In some cases, however, it is important to have knowledge of the resulting distribution on trees.
-Appendix \ref{sup-B} presents known distributions that are recovered through specific choices of context-tree functions, especially those in Table \ref{table_ex}, together with information about their applications.
+Note that, under this setup, it is not necessary to specify an explicit form of the distribution $\pi_F$ for every tree in $\mathcal{T}_L$, it suffices to specify the context-tree function $F$, or, in other words, the weight $f$ assigned to each context.
+This perspective provides a straightforward form to set distributions on trees with desired properties, since it is possible to control the probabilities assigned for trees using the weight function $f$.
+Appendix \ref{sup-B} presents some distributions that are obtained through specific choices of context-tree functions, especially those in Table \ref{table_ex}, together with information about their applications.

+The form of the context-tree functions also gives an easy way to obtain the branching-process interpretation of the distribution $\pi_F$.
+Indeed, it can be shown that, for $\tau \in \mathcal{T}_L$: